joealden/corum-docs/src/design/5-route/5-signup.md

       later used to authenticate the user when making requests such as to create a new post.
 For more information about JWTs, look at the 'Login Page' section)
-* It will first verify for that the email address is valid (Using the library `validator`)
+* It will first verify that the email address is valid (Using the library `validator`)
   * If it is not a valid email, return an error to the user that the email is invalid